 It was 4:50 P.M. when the Japanese on deck ran to the bow of the ship and watched a torpedo pass in front of the ship.
 They next ran to the stern of the ship and watched a second torpedo passed behind the ship.
 The ship shook and came to a stop.
 It had been hit by two torpedoes, amidships, in an empty hold.
 The POWs began cheering wildly, but it stopped when they realized they were facing death.

-Cichy recalled, “The Japs closed the hatches and left the ship in lifeboats.
+The guards began to beat the POWs on deck with their guns to chase them back into the holds.
+Once they had, they put the hatch covers on the hatches, but because they had been ordered to abandon ship, never tied them down.
+Cichy said, “The Japs closed the hatched and left the ship in lifeboats.
 They must have forgotten about the prisoners on deck who had been cooking.
 When the Japs were off the boat, the cooks opened the hatches and told us to come up.
-I was just under the deck, but there were a lot of guys down below.
+I was just under the deck, but there were a lot of the guys down below.
 One of them escaped by simply walking into the water from a hole in the bulkhead.
 He was Lt.
 Robert S. Overbeck, Baltimore.”
-Cichy also stated, “The Japs had already evacuated ship.
+Cichy added, “The Japs had already evacuated ship.
 They had a destroyer off the side, and they were saving their own.”

 Overbeck stated, “We broke into the ship’s stores to get food, cigarettes, and water — mainly water, we were so thirsty.
 All of us figured we were going to die anyway.
 The Japs ships, except for the destroyers, had disappeared.
 All we had were life belts which the Japanese had fortunately thrown down the hold the day before.